JonnyTran/OpenOmics/README.md

 # TCGAMultiOmics

 This Python package provide a series of tool to integrate and query the genomics, transcriptomics, proteomics, and clinical TCGA data.
 By providing a series of data manipulation tools, TCGAMultiOmics facilitaties pan-cancer bioinformatics analysis.
-The TCGA multi-omics data is downloaded from TCGA-Assembler.

 Installation via pip (Python >= 3.6.0):

     pip install git+https://github.com/JonnyTran/TCGAMultiOmics

-Load all multi-omics TCGA data from a given folder_path with the following folder structure:
+The TCGA multi-omics data is downloaded by TCGA-Assembler.
+Load all multi-omics data files with the following folder structure:

     folder_path/
         clinical/